A laptop, notebook, and film camera

 Recommended specifications:

-- Image width: Check with with the platform
+• Image width: Check with the platform

-- Aspect ratio: Varies
+• Aspect ratio: Varies by platform

-- File size: 150 KB (Check with the platform)
+• File size: 150 KB

 Hero images